How To Create To-Do Lists In WordPress

 Priority Labels

-Here you can customize the labels for important, middle (normal) and lowest priority items …
+In this area you can customize your labels for highest, middle and lowest priority items …

-high priority items display in red in the lists and lowest priority items display in a lighter shade of grey …
+Items given the highest priority are shown in red and low priority items display in a lighter shade of grey …

 Show To-Do Item ID